percona/portal-doc/docs/advisors/checks/postgresql-sequential-scan-check.md

 ## Resolution
 To fix this issue, follow the steps below:
-- First of all, make sure the relations are analyzed regularly.
+- Make sure that the relations are analyzed regularly.
 - Check pg_stat_user_tables for statistics about vacuums and analyze.
 - Identify the queries using the relations noted in the check and run explain on them.
 This will help identify if a relation is missing an index.
 - Rewrite a bad query to use indexed columns when possible.